CloudReactor/cloudreactor-procwrapper/README.md

 For security, the variable output files are deleted after all executions of the process have completed.
-However, for debugging, the `--exit-after-variable-resolution` parameter can be used which will cause `proc_wrapper` to skip executing a process, and skip the deletion of the variable output files.
+However, for debugging, the `--exit-after-variable-resolution` parameter can be used which will cause proc_wrapper to skip executing a process, and skip the deletion of the variable output files.

+## Input and Result Values

+CloudReactor tracks the input and result values of Task Executions, and also passes result values to downstream Tasks in Workflows, as part of their input value.

+For embedded functions, the input (argument) and result (return value) are automatically sent to the Task Management server.

+For wrapped processes, proc_wrapper simulates functional behavior using environment variables and files.
+Input values can be passed to wrapped processes in four ways:

+1. By passing a value after the command-line option `--input-value`
+2. By setting the `PROC_WRAPPER_INPUT_VALUE` environment variable to a stringified version of the input value
+3. By setting the `PROC_WRAPPER_INPUT_ENV_VAR_NAME` environment variable to the name of an environment variable, and the value of the environment variable to a stringified version of the input value
+4. By setting the `PROC_WRAPPER_INPUT_FILENAME` to the name of a file containing the input value

+To pass a result value from a wrapped process back to CloudReactor, write the result to a file.
+The filename of the result file can be passed to proc_wrapper either with the `--result-filename` command-line option, or the environment variable `PROC_WRAPPER_RESULT_FILENAME`.

+Both input and result values are passed as text in all the methods above.
+However, the actual values can be any data structure expressable as JSON, such as a dictionary or an array.
+Conversion to and from text values to the actual values is controlled by the value format parameters, `--input-value-format` and `--result-value-format`, or the corresponding environment variables `PROC_WRAPPER_INPUT_VALUE_FORMAT` and `PROC_WRAPPER_RESULT_VALUE_FORMAT`.
+Value formats may be `text`, `json`, or `yaml` (requires the `yaml` module).
+If not specified, the value format will be auto-detected from the input or result filename if possible, falling back to `text` if auto-detection fails.

+For security, neither the input or result values are logged by default, but that can be changed with the `--log-input-value` and `--log-result-value` parameters, or the corresponding environment variables `PROC_WRAPPER_LOG_INPUT_VALUE` and `PROC_WRAPPER_LOG_RESULT_VALUE` set to `TRUE`.
+Also, if a result filename was specified, the result file is deleted before exiting, unless `--no-cleanup-result-file` is specified.

 ## Status Updates

 ### Status Updates in Wrapped Mode

-While your process in running, you can send status updates to CloudReactor by using the StatusUpdater class.
+While your process in running, you can send status updates to CloudReactor by using the `StatusUpdater` class.
 Status updates are shown in the CloudReactor dashboard and allow you to track the current progress of a Task and also how many items are being processed in multiple executions over time.

-In wrapped mode, your application code would send updates to the proc_wrapper program via UDP port 2373 (configurable with the PROC_WRAPPER_STATUS_UPDATE_PORT environment variable).
+In wrapped mode, your application code would send updates to the proc_wrapper program via UDP port 2373 (configurable with the `PROC_WRAPPER_STATUS_UPDATE_PORT` environment variable).
-If your application code is in python, you can use the provided StatusUpdater class to do this:
+If your application code is in python, you can use the provided `StatusUpdater` class to do this:

     from proc_wrapper import StatusUpdater